The keto diet has been the talk of the town for years. It’s hailed as the secret to fast weight loss and stabilizing blood sugar levels.

 Is the keto diet safe for people with high blood pressure?

-When you are starting out on a keto diet, the amount of information out there can be overwhelming.
+When you start out on a keto diet, the amount of information available can be overwhelming.

 We are committed to helping people in Hong Kong lead a healthy life in Hong Kong.
 We hope our in-depth keto 101 guide for dummies has helped you get an idea of what the keto diet is all about and how to get your hands on high-quality keto foods in Hong Kong.

 If we’ve missed a great tip on following the keto diet in Hong Kong, please let us know in the comments below.